gituser10086/Obsidian-Chinese-writing-tool-plugin/README.md

-This Obsidian plugin has two functions:
+This Obsidian plugin provides two functions:

-1. Character count: including punctuations; excluding space and cr
+1. Word count: Counts all characters including punctuation, excluding spaces and line breaks.
+The same as Jinjiang.

-2. Formatting: Remove redundant space and make sure every paragraph is spaced with one blank line with the former and after paragraphs, suitable for Jinjiang publishing
+2. Formatting: Removes redundant spaces and ensures each paragraph is separated by a single blank line before and after, suitable for Jinjiang publishing.
+Accessible from the file's menu.